-A. Except as provided in Public Resources Code Section 21099, would the project have a substantial adverse effect on a scenic vista? • No Impact
+A. Except as provided in Public Resources Code Section 21099, would the project have a substantial adverse effect on a scenic vista? ● No Impact

-The dominant scenic views from the project site include the views of the surrounding desert landscape and the San Bernardino and San Gabriel Mountains, located 15 miles south and southwest of the site.
+The dominant scenic views from the project site include the views of the San Bernardino and San Gabriel Mountains, located 20 miles south and southeast of the site.
+Views from the mountains will not be obstructed.
 Once operational, views of the aforementioned mountains will continue to be visible from the public right-of-way.
 As a result, no impacts will occur.